-High Adventure is any activity that requires special training or skills to participate safely and effectively.
+High Adventure is any activity that requires special training or skills to safely participate in.
 High adventure activities include horseback riding, archery, kayaking, rock climbing, backpacking, and many, many more.
-For a full list of high adventure activities and what you need to do to participate in them safely, please read the Safety Activity Checkpoints section below.
+For a full list of approved high adventure activities and what you need to do to participate in them safely, read the Safety Activity Checkpoints section below.

 What is High Adventure?

 Safety Activity Checkpoints (SACs) is a resource that provides safety standards and guidelines for approved Girl Scout activities.
 Review the SACs of any high adventure activity you intend to partake in, whether through the Council or an outside vendor.